|Part 1 | Part 2|

 Cutting down your rest/recovery time between sets will shorten your stay in the gym.
 This may necessitate dropping a bit of weight, but there are other benefits.
 Reducing your rest and recovery time will make your workout more aerobic, particularly helpful if you forgo cardio training due to a limited amount of time available.

-Use a water bottle.
+water bottle.
 This will save you some time in traveling back and forth to the water fountain.

 Additionally, it helps reduce time between sets and potential interruptions from other gym members.